 When buying buckets for food storage, make sure they specifically say that they are food-grade.
 You’ll also want to make sure any lids you get are also food-grade.
 Look for the Food Safe symbol or it might be marked as USDA, FDA, or NSF approved.

 It’s often possible to get free buckets from local retailers, especially bakeries (see these tips on where to get free prepping supplies).
 Just make sure you know with 100% certainty what was in the bucket.
-You don’t ever want to store food in buckets which may have contained cleaning supplies, motor oil, or other chemicals.
+You don’t ever want to store food in buckets that may have contained cleaning supplies, motor oil, or other chemicals.

 Plastic Water Storage Containers